-Anis Amri on the run 'alone,' says Italian official
+Anis Amri: 3 arrested, including his nephew

 Story highlights

+- The nephew used an app to communicate with Amri, officials say

-- Official told CNN Amri had no cellphone or ID
+- An official told CNN that Amri had no cellphone or ID

+The ministry also said Amri was in touch with his nephew and sent him money through a third party after asking him to join the "Abu Al Wala" cell operating for ISIS in Germany.

+According to TAP, a Tunisian state-run news agency, the three men are between 18 and 27.

-Milan (CNN)Anis Amri, the suspected Berlin market attacker, "had all the hallmarks of being on the run alone" when he was killed in a shootout with two Italian police officers in Milan on Friday.
+Earlier Saturday, a senior Italian counterterrorism official told CNN's Nina dos Santos "had all the hallmarks of being on the run alone" when he was killed in a shootout with two Italian police officers in Milan on Friday.

-A senior Italian counter-terrorism official also told CNN's Nina dos Santos that Amri appeared to have packed hastily and was carrying just over 1,000 euros with him.
+Amri appeared to have packed hastily and was carrying just over 1,000 euros with him.

 Amri, who the official said was "wearing three pairs of trousers on top of each other," had no cellphone, no ID and had just a toothbrush and shaving foam in his backpack.

-The subject of a Europe-wide manhunt since Monday's deadly market attack, Amri was stopped in Sesto San Giovanni, a district in the northeastern part of Milan, just after 3 a.m. local time, Italian police said on Twitter.
+The subject of a Europe-wide manhunt since Monday's fatal market attack, Amri was stopped in Sesto San Giovanni, a district in the northeastern part of Milan, just after 3 a.m. local time, Italian police said on Twitter.

 A video released on ISIS-affiliated website Amaq shows Amri pledging allegiance to the group's leader, Abu Bakr al-Baghdadi, and vowing that "we will slaughter" the "crusaders who are shelling the Muslims every day."